zaoyang/30-days-of-web-development/README.md

   ✨ Your First 30 Days of Web Development ✨
 </h3>
 <p align="center">
-  An Introduction to Web Development - in 30 Bite-Size Morsels.
+  A Free Introduction to Making Heads or Tails of Web Development in 30 Delightful Lessons.
 Written by the authors of <a href="https://fullstack.io/web-developers-field-guide">How to Become A Web Developer: A Field Guide</a></a>
 </p>
 <p align="center">
   <a href="https://fullstack.io/30-days-of-webdev">